 An ASC is similar to a hospital, but with fewer staff and resources.
 If a patient suffers a complication, or is released too early from care, the resulting legal costs could overwhelm your small practice.
 Business insurance provides financial protection against lawsuits, data breaches, and property damage.
 Some policies may be required by state laws or a commercial lease.

-These policies provide coverage for the most common risks faced by ASCs.
+These insurance policies cover the most common risks faced by ASCs.

-General liability insurance covers common third-party risks, such as a patient who files a lawsuit after slipping on a wet floor at your surgery center and breaking an arm.
+A general liability policy covers basic third-party risks, such as a patient who files a lawsuit after slipping on a wet floor at your surgery center and breaking an arm.

-A business owner's policy, or BOP, is a cost-effective way for surgical centers to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for surgical centers to buy general liability coverage and commercial property insurance together.

 This policy, also known as malpractice insurance for surgeons, covers legal expenses if a patient files a lawsuit against an ASC for a surgical error or poor advice.

 Commercial auto insurance is typically required for business-owned vehicles.
 It helps cover the costs of accidents involving a surgery center's vehicle.